joalopezmo/code-test-for-lantek-position/README.md

 ## Further help and communitation

-Please contact me at jorgealejandrolopezmontoya@gmail.com for any further help or communication.
+Please contact me at jorgealejandrolopezmontoya@gmail.com or www.linkedin.com/in/jorge-alejandro-lopez-mo for any further help or communication.
 I will be happy to help you.